Gelembjuk/oursql/docs/Consensus.md

 Finally, it is possible to set a cost of SL query per table and type.
 For example, 0.5 (of a coin) per insert in a table "members".
 This allows to control updates.

+## Future support of consensus
+Soon we add extended support of a consensus management.

+We are going to add support of a consensus plug-in.
+It will be a module for OurSQL (.so or .dll) to control updates.

+The consensus module will be able to do some work for every proposed update.
+Each SQL transaction goes together with a wallet address.
+The module will be able to check if an address can do this SQL command now.
+It can do extra requests to other DB table to do some checks, etc.

+For example, all users of an app can vote for some user to be a moderator.
+If a user was elected he is able to update some table.
+All other are not able.
+Consensus module can controll such things.

+Consensus module will filter all SQL commands received from an app via the proxy and also received from other nodes.

 ## Conseusus config file for Proof Of Work

 The config is a JSON file.